pantheon-systems/wp_launch_check/CHECKS.md

   * ```$alerts```: an array of alerts to rendered for the ```$result```.
 Each alert should be an array: ``` array( 'code' => 2,
       'class' => 'error',
-      'message' => 'THis is a sample error message', );```
+      'message' => 'This is a sample error message', );```

 ## Filesearchers